luontola/extformatter/README.txt

     BUILDING

-0. You will need have Maven (http://maven.apache.org/), IntelliJ IDEA (http://www.jetbrains.com/idea/) and its Plugin Development Kit installed.
+1. You will need have Maven (http://maven.apache.org/), IntelliJ IDEA (http://www.jetbrains.com/idea/) and its Plugin Development Kit installed.
    The IDEA version required reads in profiles.xml under the <idea.version> tag.
    Change <idea.home> in profiles.xml to point to the IDEA installation.

-1. Configure IDEA_HOME in "idea-install-files.bat" to point to an IDEA installation of version IDEA_VERSION.
+2. Configure IDEA_HOME in "idea-install-files.bat" to point to an IDEA installation of version IDEA_VERSION.
 Run the file to add the necessary jars to your local maven repository.
 You need to do this only once.
    (This step is needed because of a problem with ideauidesigner-maven-plugin.)
    TODO: fix this problem and get rid of idea-install-files.bat

-2. Run the following command "mvn clean package assembly:assembly" in the root source directory.
+3. Run the following command "mvn clean package assembly:assembly" in the root source directory.
 On successive calls you may use the "mvn-assemble.bat" script which operates in offline mode.

-3. Collect the *-bin.zip and *-src.zip files from the /target directory.
+4. Collect the *-bin.zip and *-src.zip files from the /target directory.

     RELEASING A NEW VERSION

 1. Commands for releasing a new version:

-      mvn release:prepare -DdryRun=true
+      svn update
-      mvn release:clean
+      mvn clean
       mvn release:prepare
-     (mvn release:perform)
+      mvn release:clean

 2. Afterwards, export the new tag from SVN and build the artifacts as explained in the preceding section.